yo1995/yo1995.github.io/README.md

 This repository aims to exhibit some of my previous works and thoughts.
 Currently it seems to contain more life-related blog posts than tech reviews.

-The blog was not fully tunned to the maximum performence, hence could be a little bit slow.
-Will optimize it if I have adequate reasons to do it. (e.g. want more fame/ want a front-end job/ become a ecrivan/ want to rebuild a new version, etc. :joy:)
+The blog was not fully tuned for the maximum performance, hence could be slow during loading.
+Will optimize if I have adequate reasons to do it. (e.g. `want more fame`/`want a front-end job`/`become an ecrivan`/`want to rebuild a new version`, etc. :joy:)

 ### Some references - Keep growing~